 Gen Z are growing up

 We are currently at a crossroads where Millennials are passing the baton to Gen Z. The understandings and aspirations of Millennials have largely shaped the current vision of the world around us.
-At the same time, Gen Z are starting to assert their opinion and change that look according to their aesthetic understandings.
+At the same time, Gen Z are starting to assert their opinion and change that look according to their understanding for aesthetics.

 For a long time, design featured clean lines, minimalist motifs and monochromatic color palettes.
 As the new generation enters the design scene, prepare for a world turned upside down – chaotic, more saturated, psychedelic design with irregular compositions and neon colors.